 Gift Acceptance Policy

-FRESH START WOMEN’S FOUNDATION - GIFT (DONATION) ACCEPTANCE POLICY
+FRESH START WOMEN’S FOUNDATION GIFT ACCEPTANCE POLICY

 Fresh Start Women’s Foundation urges all prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts, including the resulting tax and estate planning consequences.

-- Gifts of securities that are subject to restrictions or buy-sell agreements.
+a) Gifts of securities that are subject to restrictions or buy-sell agreements.

-- Documents naming Fresh Start Women’s Foundation as trustee or requiring Fresh Start Women’s Foundation to act in any fiduciary capacity.
+b) Documents naming Fresh Start Women’s Foundation as trustee or requiring Fresh Start Women’s Foundation to act in any fiduciary capacity.

-- Gifts requiring Fresh Start Women’s Foundation to assume financial or other obligations.
+c) Gifts requiring Fresh Start Women’s Foundation to assume financial or other obligations.

-- Transactions with potential conflicts of interest.
+d) Transactions with potential conflicts of interest.

-- Gifts of property which may be subject to environmental or other regulatory restrictions.
+e) Gifts of property which may be subject to environmental or other regulatory restrictions.

-Restricted Gifts – Fresh Start Women’s Foundation will not accept gifts that (a) would result in Fresh Start Women’s Foundation violating its status as a Qualifying Charitable Organization as recognized by the Arizona Department of Revenue, (b) would result in Fresh Start Women’s Foundation losing its status as an IRC § 501(c)(3) not-for-profit organization, (c) are difficult or expensive to administer in relation to their value, (d) would result in any unacceptable consequences for Fresh Start Women’s Foundation or (e) are for purposes outside Fresh Start Women’s Foundation’s mission.
-Decisions on the restrictive nature of a gift, and its acceptance or refusal, shall be made by the Board, in consultation with the Audit & Finance Committee, and President/CEO.
+Decisions on the restrictive nature of a gift and its acceptance or refusal shall be made by the Board in consultation with the Audit & Finance Committee and President/CEO.
 Fresh Start Women’s Foundation, with the concurrence of the Board, is not required to accept any gifts and may reject any proposed gift in its sole discretion.

 Gifts Generally Accepted Without Review—